Court Reporting Certificate

 Do you offer job placement?

 Absolutely!
 We have 100% placement.
-Every student who completes the training is guaranteed employment.
+Every student who has completed their training has been employed.

 Who are my instructors?

-Your Support Staff is comprised of licensed, credentialed court reporters, or captioners, or CART providers who have passed state and/or national certification examinations.
-Currently, all Support Staff have at least 20 years’ experience in these careers.
+Your Support Staff is comprised of licensed, credentialed court reporters, or captioners, or CART providers who have passed state and/or national certification examinations or have at least 10-20 years’ professional experience in these careers.

 What theory will I learn?

 Realtime Reporting and Captioning Theory is taught in this program.
-It is the only NCRA-approved theory developed specifically for distance education students.
-It is the shortest, easiest, realtime writing theory available and the only theory that includes a DVD tutorial that correlates with each lesson in the Theory Manual.
-This theory offers options!
-To enable ALL students to be able to learn the theory, the author included multiple ways to write in steno to allow all students to choose the method easiest for them to memorize, write and read back.
+It is the shortest, easiest, realtime writing theory available and the only theory that includes VIDEO TUTORIALS that correlate with each lesson in the Theory Manual.

 Are there any additional costs?